ebattistella/Higher-order-Distance-Learning-GHOST-/README.md

 We describe next the files and functions for the higher-order case, the second-order case being built on the same template less the higher-order specific parameters.

+To reproduce the article experiment on synthetic dataset you can call for instance: python distance_learning_higher_order.py 100 20 3 30 0.1 2 [output_path]

-- 'distance_learning.py': it provides in the main function an example on how to use the learn function to obtain the higher-order metric and how to use it for classification.
+- 'distance_learning_higher_order.py': it provides in the main function an example on how to use the learn function to obtain the higher-order metric and how to use it for classification.
 Only the 'learn' function is meant to be called, its parameters are:
   - clustering_list: ground-truth, list of labels for the samples for the K training sets